 To fix this, we need hubs to behave differently from nodes.
-When receiving a packet addressed to another node, a hub should forward it, but a normal node should just ignore it.
+In reality, hubs work at the lower layers of the OSI model, but our simplified model does not have that level of detail.
+We can approximate this by saying that upon reception of a packet addressed to another node, a hub should forward the packet, but a normal node should just ignore it.

-Let's first define an empty forward: from: method for nodes:
+Let's first define an empty forward:from: method for nodes, then add a new class for hubs, which will be modeled as nodes with an actual implementation of forwarding:

-''' KANetworkNode >> forward: aPacket from: arrivalLink "Do nothing.
-Normal nodes do not route packets." '''
+KANetworkNode >> forward: aPacket from: arrivalLink "Do nothing.
+Normal nodes do not route packets."